silviacalabretta/marl-equilibrium-selection/README.md

 # Equilibrium Selection for Multi-agent Reinforcement Learning: A Unified Framework

-<small>Final project for the Reinforcement Learning course, developed together with Ludovica Bianchi.</small>
+<sub>_Final project for the Reinforcement Learning course, developed together with Ludovica Bianchi._</sub>

 This work implements what proposed in [Equilibrium Selection for Multi-agent Reinforcement Learning: A Unified Framework](https://arxiv.org/abs/2406.08844), written by Runyu Zhang, Jeff Shamma, Na Li.
 The paper addresses the problem of equilibrium selection in multi-agent reinforcement learning (MARL).